bytefish/bytefish.de/blog/realtime_charts_signalr_chartjs.md

 ## What we are going to build ##

 Something everyone wants on their dashboards are Realtime Charts, which displays incoming measurements.

 And with the amazing [Chart.js] library it is really easy to provide great looking Realtime Charts.
-SignalR will be used to send the measurements to the Web application:
+SignalR will be used to send the measurements to the Web application.

 <a href="/static/images/blog/realtime_charts_signalr_chartjs/screenshot.jpg">
 	<img src="/static/images/blog/realtime_charts_signalr_chartjs/screenshot.jpg" alt="Final Application" />